 Agent Orange Settlement: Payments made from the Agent Orange Fund to a Veteran or his/her dependents are exempt from state tax.

-Military Retirement Income Exemption: For tax year beginning January 1, 2013, Missouri allows 60% of military pension income to be exempt from state taxes.
-This tax deduction will increase 15% annually until January 1, 2016, when all military pension income will be tax free.
+Military Pension Exemption: Beginning January 1, 2014, 75 percent of a military pension income will be exempt from Missouri state tax.
+This tax deduction will increase to 100 percent January 1, 2016, when all military pension income will be tax free.
 Pension Exemption may be taken on the Form MO-1040, MO-A, Part 3, Section D.

 Military Disability Retired Pay: Retirees who entered the military before September 24, 1975, and members receiving disability retirements based on combat injuries or who could receive disability payments from the VA are covered by laws giving disability broad exemption from federal income tax.
 Most military retired pay based on service-related disabilities also is free from federal income tax, but there is no guarantee of total protection.